siddhantdrk/Restaurant-App/README.md

-# DoughPaze - Paradise Of Doughnuts And Pastries
-Restaurant App for ordering food online at your doorstep.
+# DoughPaze - Restaurant App for ordering food online at your doorstep.

 ## Main Componets of the Project
 - Android app